gopythongo/gopythongo/src/sphinx/process/intro.rst

   * make it easy to depend on forks and branches of in-development code during development while also making it easy to pin exact dependencies for testing and release builds
   * the components needed to run the process can easily be swapped out and customized
-  * it produces shippable binary artifacts which can be deployed and upgraded independently and are versioned separately from your source code
+  * it produces shippable binary artifacts which can be deployed and upgraded independently and can be versioned separately from your source code
   * the deployment process for release builds, release candidates and cutting-edge development builds is exactly the same